Subscribe to celebrate curiosity! Click Here!

 Were you always good at writing?

 Nope!
 In school I was just average.
 My writing never stood out.
 No one ever suggested I write a book-not even me!
-I never enjoyed creative writing as a kid; however, I did enjoy writing notes and letters to friends and family members.
-In school I was a fairly good student, but I had to work harder than my classmates for (mostly) good grades.
+I never enjoyed fiction writing as a kid; however, I did enjoy writing notes and letters to friends and family members.
+(I even had a pen pal in Germany!)
+In school I was a fairly good student, but I had to work harder than many of my classmates for (mostly) good grades.

 It wasn't until I was an adult that I realized I enjoyed writing.
 After a few years of blogging, I took several writing classes to improve my skills.
 I also read a lot of books about writing and the publishing industry.
 (Of course I was reading a lot of nonfiction children's books, too.)
 I met my first editor at a writing conference!